 1) Most bites occur on the feet or legs when the person accidentally steps over these animals.
 So always use closed shoes (like boots).

 2) Do not explore inside hollow trees, under rocks or fallen branches with your hands or feet.
-Instead, use a stick or weeds if you MUST poke around.
+Instead, use a stick or rake if you MUST poke around.

 3) If you are working in your garden at your home REFER BACK to #2 and use a tool.